Thermal management (electronics): Thermal time constants

 A heatsink's thermal mass can be considered as a capacitor (storing heat instead of charge) and the thermal resistance as an electrical resistance (giving a measure of how fast stored heat can be dissipated).
 Together, these two components form a thermal RC circuit with an associated time constant given by the product of R and C. This quantity can be used to calculate the dynamic heat dissipation capability of a device, in an analogous way to the electrical case.

 Thermal interface material

 A thermal interface material or mastic (aka TIM) is used to fill the gaps between thermal transfer surfaces, such as between microprocessors and heatsinks, in order to increase thermal transfer efficiency.

 It has a higher thermal conductivity value in Z-direction than xy-direction.

 Applications

 Personal computers

-Due to recent technological developments and public interest, the retail heat sink market has reached an all-time high.
+Due to technological developments and public interest, the retail heat sink market rose high.
 In the early 2000s, CPUs were produced that emitted more and more heat than earlier, escalating requirements for quality cooling systems.

 Overclocking has always meant greater cooling needs, and the inherently hotter chips meant more concerns for the enthusiast.
 Efficient heat sinks are vital to overclocked computer systems because the higher a microprocessor's cooling rate, the faster the computer can operate without instability; generally, faster operation leads to higher performance.
 Many companies now compete to offer the best heat sink for PC overclocking enthusiasts.
-Prominent aftermarket heat sink manufacturers include: Aero Cool, Foxconn, Thermalright, Thermaltake, Swiftech, and Zalman.